Modern Foreign Languages School Trip To Cordoba

 Why groups like it:

 - Get out of the classroom and engage Spanish speakers in any number of spontaneous, unscripted conversations

 - Develop confidence and fluency by speaking Spanish in everyday situations

 - Study the Spanish culture and get to know the people who speak the language

 - Develop students’ interest and enthusiasm for the country and its language

 - Develop speaking and listening skills by talking to native speakers in real-life situations

-- Gain confidence through daily learning and practise
+- Gain confidence through daily learning and practice

 - Experience Spanish culture by meeting Spanish people